 How to Get an SSL Certificate with Bluehost in 4 Steps

-Bluehost is the best way to get a free and easy-to-install SSL certificate for those building a new website, or those considering new web hosting.
+Bluehost is the best way to get a free and easy-to-install SSL certificate for those building a new business website, or those considering new web hosting.
 To get one, simply sign up for hosting with Bluehost, then click “Install SSL certificate” from the “Addons” tabs in the cPanel (control panel).

 Here’s how to get a free SSL certificate in four steps using Bluehost: